 People nearing the end of life may be transferred between their home setting—which may be a residential aged care facility—and an emergency department or hospital ward.
 Although the rates of acute care transfers vary across countries, [2, 3] the hospitalisation rate at the end of life for residents in an aged care facility is estimated to be between 25% and 70%.
 The frequency of acute care transfers often increases closer to death, [2, 4] with one-third of residents being hospitalised within the last month of life.
 Transfers may be a necessary response to a medical crisis such as a cardiovascular event, a fall, an infection or an uncontrolled pain or symptom burden.
 [2, 4] However, it may be more appropriate at times for people to be treated by nurses and general practitioners in their familiar home setting.

 This evidence theme on acute care transfers near the end of life is a summary of one of the key topics identified by a scoping review of the palliative care research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We identified 11 systematic reviews on this topic.
 These examined rates of transfers near the end of life, [3, 5] the factors influencing decisions to transfer a resident, [2, 6-8] likely outcomes of transfers, [9, 10] and strategies that have been trialled by facilities to reduce the number of inappropriate, non-beneficial patient transfers.
 [1, 11, 12]

 Why do acute care transfers occur at the end of life?